MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

 33-60 in digits.vhd.
 The font is copied from
 [another project](https://github.com/dhepper/font8x8/blob/master/font8x8_basic.h).
 I've converted the font data to binary in order to make the display of the font more visible in the source file.
-In a later episode, we'll show how to load an entire font from a separate file.
+In a later episode, we'll see how to load an entire font from a separate file.

 The position on screen of the 8 binary digits is defined in lines 29-31 of